Tim55667757/TKSBrokerAPI/README_EN.md

   --close-order CLOSE_ORDER, --cancel-order CLOSE_ORDER
                         Action: close only one order by it's `orderId` or `stopOrderId`.
-You can find out the meaning of these IDs using the key `--overview` --close-orders CLOSE_ORDERS [CLOSE_ORDERS ...], --cancel-orders CLOSE_ORDERS [CLOSE_ORDERS ...]
+You can find out the meaning of these IDs using the key `--overview`.
+  --close-orders CLOSE_ORDERS [CLOSE_ORDERS ...], --cancel-orders CLOSE_ORDERS [CLOSE_ORDERS ...]
                         Action: close one or list of orders by it's `orderId` or `stopOrderId`.
-You can find out the meaning of these IDs using the key `--overview` --close-trade, --cancel-trade
+You can find out the meaning of these IDs using the key `--overview`.
+  --close-trade, --cancel-trade
                         Action: close only one position for instrument defined by `--ticker` key, including for currencies tickers.